2022-23 Annual Report (text version)

-Green Bonds: QTC green bonds on issue are guaranteed by the Queensland State Government, issued under the AUD Bond Program with Rule 144A capability and certified by the Climate Bonds Initiative (CBI).
-Proceeds from QTC green bonds are allocated against eligible projects and assets in accordance with QTC’s Green Bond Framework.
+Green Bonds: QTC Green Bonds on issue are guaranteed by the Queensland State Government, issued under the AUD Bond Program with Rule 144A capability and certified by the Climate Bonds Initiative (CBI).
+Proceeds from QTC Green Bonds are allocated against eligible projects and assets in accordance with QTC’s Green Bond Framework.
 Eligible projects and assets are those funded, entirely or in part, by the Queensland Government, State-Government related entities and local governments that support Queensland’s pathway to climate resilience and an environmentally sustainable economy.
-QTC’s Green Bond Framework is aligned with the CBI Climate Bonds Standard 3.0 and the International Capital Market Association (ICMA) Green Bond Principles 2018 allowing QTC to issue both CBI certified green bonds and ICMA Green Bond Principles certified green bonds.
-An independent third party provides assurance of QTC’s framework, eligible project and asset pool and green bonds on issue.
+QTC’s Green Bond Framework is aligned with the CBI Climate Bonds Standard 3.0 and the International Capital Market Association (ICMA) Green Bond Principles 2018 allowing QTC to issue both CBI certified Green Bonds and ICMA aligned Green Bonds.
+An independent third party provides assurance of QTC’s framework, eligible project and asset pool and Green Bonds on issue.

 Issue price: The price at which a new security is issued in the primary market.